Japan–Palau relations

-The Japan–Palau relations refers to the diplomatic relations between Japan and Palau.
-Japan has an embassy in Koror while Palau has an embassy in Tokyo.
+Diplomatic relations are maintained between Japan and Palau, a small island country in the western Pacific Ocean that was once a Japanese colony.
+There is a Japanese embassy on the Palauan island of Koror and a Palauan embassy in Tokyo.

 History

 The bilateral ties between the two countries originated in 1920, when Japan assumed control over the island colonies of the German colonial empire in the Pacific which included present-day Micronesia, the Marshall Islands, the Northern Marianas and Palau.
 The islands became part of the South Seas Mandate under the League of Nations and Koror was designated as the administrative center of the mandate.
 Under Japanese rule, Palau experienced significant development of its fishing, agriculture and mining industry.
 Palau achieved self-sufficiency to some degree during the period.
 Palau also served as a Japanese military base during World War II.
 Japanese administration over the islands ended following the defeat of Japan in the World War II.
 The South Seas Mandate became the Trust Territory of the Pacific Islands and it was administrated by the United States.

 Japan recognized the independence of Palau from the United States on 1 October 1994 and established formal relations with Palau during the same year on November 2.
 The Japanese embassy in Koror opened in 1999.